shisata/Simplified-Social-Network/README.md

+## What is this project about?

+A simplified social network webapp for our final group project in CMPT 470.
+It allows users to connect with each other, make new friends, share moments through posts, and chat in real time.

 ## Implementation
 Front-End Server: nginx
-Back-End Server: NodeJS with Express
+Back-End Server: NodeJS using ExpressJS Framework
 Database: MongoDB
-## What is this project about?
-A simplified social network webapp.
-It lets users connect with each other, make new friends, share moments through posts, and chat.

 ## Features: